-11Restricting to pure strategies is standard but is not without loss of generality, as randomization can deter deviations by making firms unsure of the winning price.
-See, e.g., Bernheim and Madsen (2017) and Kawai, Nakabayashi, and Ortner (2024).
+13Restricting to pure strategies is standard but is not without loss of generality, as randomization can deter deviations by making firms unsure of the winning price.
+This effect is studied in complete-information models by Bernheim and Madsen (2017) and Kawai, Nakabayashi, and Ortner (2024).
+Combining randomization and incomplete information is a possible direction for future research.

 Lemma 1 Optimal collusive profit equals V^ and is attained by a symmetric, stationary, grim trigger equilibrium.
-Moreover, a disclosure policy G is optimal if and only if it solves the maximization problem in (1) for $V = V^$
+Moreover, a disclosure policy G is optimal if and only if it solves the maximization problem in (2) for $V = V^$.

-Lemma 1 reduces the problem of finding an optimal equilibrium to the static information design problem on the right-hand side of equation (1), where $V = V^$ satisfies the fixed point condition.
+Lemma 1 reduces the problem of finding an optimal equilibrium to the static information design problem on the right-hand side of equation (2), where $V = V^$ satisfies the fixed point condition.